 Rescue short-acting bronchodilators should be prescribed to all patients for immediate symptom relief.
 Failure to respond to short-acting bronchodilator may signify an acute exacerbation.

 For group B patients (more symptoms and low risk of exacerbations), a long-acting bronchodilator should be offered first-line.
 Either a LAMA or a LABA may be prescribed.
-There is no evidence to recommend one class of long-acting bronchodilator over another in this group of patients.
+There is no evidence to recommend one class of long-acting bronchodilator over another for initial treatment in this group of patients.
 The choice should depend on the patient's perception of symptom relief.
 For patients with severe breathlessness, initial treatment with two bronchodilators of different classes may be warranted.

 Patients taking long-acting bronchodilator monotherapy should start a second long-acting bronchodilator from a different class.
 If symptoms do not improve, the second long-acting bronchodilator should be stopped.
 Changing inhaler device or molecules may be considered.